W-David-Porter/acim/src/text/5-healing-and-wholeness/v-the-egos-use-of-guilt/index.md

 ::: details Substituted
 The ego cannot oppose the laws of God any more than you can oppose the laws of God, but the ego can interpret the laws of God according to what the ego wants, just as you can interpret the laws of God according to what you want.
 ²That is why the question, “What do you want?” must be answered.
-³You are answering the question every minute and every second, and each moment of decision is a judgement that is never ineffectual.
+³You are answering the question every minute and every second, and each moment of decision is a judgment that is never ineffectual.
-⁴Judgement’s effects will follow automatically until the decision is changed.
+⁴judgment’s effects will follow automatically until the decision is changed.
 ⁵Remember, though, that the alternatives themselves are unalterable.
 ⁶The Holy Spirit, like the ego, is a decision.
 ⁷Together the Holy Spirit and the ego constitute all the alternatives the mind can accept and obey.